 - No other clinical findings upon vaginal and cervical examination

-- Possibly previously treated for yeast or other microflora imbalances unsuccessfully
+- Possibly previously treated for yeast or other microflora imbalances unsuccessfully6

 How is lactobacillosis different from cytolytic vaginosis?

-Cytolytic vaginosis (CV) is different because the lactobacilli in CV are regular-sized, and there are other signs such as debris from epithelial cells.
-CV also presents with numerous intermediate epithelial cells6.
+Cytolytic vaginosis (CV) is thought to be different to VL because the lactobacilli in CV are regular-sized, and there are other signs, such as debris from epithelial cells and low white blood cell count.
+CV also presents with numerous intermediate epithelial cells3.

 Lactobacillosis and vulvodynia

-Researchers7 have suggested that as lactobacillosis comes with increased production of lactic acid and hydrogen peroxide, it could cause or contribute to epithelial cell and nerve damage, possibly being a risk factor for vulvodynia.
+Researchers8 have suggested that since lactobacillosis comes with increased production of lactic acid and hydrogen peroxide, it could cause or contribute to epithelial cell and nerve damage, possibly being a risk factor for vulvodynia.

 Lactobacillosis and diabetes

-Other researchers found a correlation between type II diabetes mellitus since women with high serum glucose have more lactobacilli.
+Other researchers found a correlation between type II diabetes mellitus since those with high serum glucose have more vaginal lactobacilli.

 Medical treatments include oral amoxicillin-clavulanate or doxycycline.